Five Hard and Blunt Truths About College Life in 2024

 No sugar-coating here: parents need to know the hard truths about college.

-I’m the parent of two college students, one about to graduate and one about to finish their second year of school.
-One of my kids goes to a highly selective, single-digit admissions rate, uber-competitive school.
-The other goes to a large public state university with an over 75% admittance rate.
+I’m the parent of two college grads, one of whom went to a highly selective, single-digit admissions rate, uber-competitive school.
+The other graduated from a large public state university with an over 75% admittance rate.

 While their experiences have been very different in many ways, there have also been countless similarities.
 We’ve all learned a heck of a lot along the way.
 Our assumptions have been confirmed in some cases and obliterated in others.
 We’ve been surprised, disappointed, and caught off guard over the years.